flusity/callendar_event_flusity/README.md

 # callendar_event_flusity
 Event calendar for flusity cms
-<p>Events calendar plugin is not fully finished , fixed bug in displaying calendar months.
-This work can be developed for everyone personally.</p>
+<p>Events calendar plugin is not finished yet, fixed bug showing calendar months.
+This work can be created for everyone personally.</p>